odinuv/web/en/apv/articles/sql-join/index.md

 ### OUTER JOIN
 An outer join allows you to select matching rows from both tables **plus** some not matching rows.
 This is useful in cases where some parts of the relation is optional.
 For example, let's say you want to list all persons and their addresses.
-If you use `INNER` join, it will give you only those persons that have some address, so it will not give you all the persons!
+If you use the `INNER` join, it will give you only those persons that have an address, so it will not give you all the persons!

 To obtain all persons, even those that do not match any location.
 You need to use an outer join -- either LEFT or RIGHT: